 - Fact: No company can deliver immediate loan forgiveness, don’t feel pressured to rush into a decision that could turn out to be a bad one.
 Only certain types of federal student loans qualify for full or partial loan forgiveness.
 As an educator, you indeed may qualify for one or more of these programs—such as Teacher Loan Forgiveness, Public Service Loan Forgiveness, or Teacher Loan Cancellation.
-Check the NEA Student Loan Forgiveness Navigator to see what you might be able to qualify for based on your own situation.
+Check the NEA Student Debt Navigator to see what you might be able to qualify for based on your own situation.

 4. They claim they need to use your Federal Student Aid (FSA) login credentials